-A fasting lipid profile is a blood test that measures the amount of cholesterol and fats called triglycerides in the blood.
-These measurements give the doctor a quick snapshot of what's going on in your arteries.
+A lipid profile is a blood test that measures the amount of cholesterol and fats called triglycerides in the blood.
+These measurements give the doctor a quick snapshot of what's going on in your blood.
 Cholesterol and triglycerides in the blood can clog arteries, making you more likely to develop heart disease.
 Thus, these tests can help predict your risk of heart disease and allow you to make early lifestyle changes that lower cholesterol and triglycerides.

 How to Read Your Lipid Panel

 A report typically contains the following items, in this order:

 - Total cholesterol: An estimate of all the cholesterol in the blood (good HDL plus bad LDL, for example).
 Thus, a higher total cholesterol may be due to high levels of HDL, which is good, or high levels of LDL, which is bad.
 So knowing the breakdown is important.

 - High-density lipoprotein (HDL): Good cholesterol that helps protect against heart disease.

 - Low-density lipoprotein (LDL): Bad cholesterol and a major contributor to clogged arteries.

 Some reports also include:

 - Total cholesterol to HDL ratio: The amount of total cholesterol divided by HDL.
 This number is useful in helping doctors predict the risk of developing atherosclerosis (plaque build-up inside the arteries).